 This quickly became a favorite spot for off-watch crew members to spend their time.
 Each bench and table faced out one of the pair of long vertical windows, which provided an amazing view directly out the front of the ship.
 According to cabin boy Werner Franz, the engines were so far aft that one could sit there in almost completely silence, watching the world fly past the window.
 Unfortunately, no photos of this seating area are known to exist.
 The benches can be seen, however, in photos of the wreckage of the Hindenburg’s bow area.

-Bow seating area - benches The bow observation benches – or rather, what’s left of them – can
+The bow observation benches – or rather, what’s left of them – can

-of the wreckage of the Hindenburg’s bow
+be seen here in this photo of the wreckage of the Hindenburg’s bow

 section.
 The structure is distorted from the impact with the ground,

-entire hull has rolled about 15 degrees to port.
+and the entire hull has rolled about 15 degrees to port.
 However,

 the general location of the benches can be seen (arrows).